serdarfirlayis/Angular-Study-Notes/README.md

 # Angular-Study-Notes
-This repository contains notes and drawings I took while working with Angular memo👨🏻‍💻bar_chart.
+This repository contains notes and drawings I took while working with Angular 👨🏻‍💻.
 The sources used while taking notes are given in the references file in the relevant folder.
 Notes are usually taken in Turkish.
 Drawings are usually made at https://excalidraw.com.